-- File a Free Application for Federal Student Aid (FAFSA) every year online at studentaid.gov/h/apply-for-aid/fafsa.
+- File a Free Application for Federal Student Aid (FAFSA) every year at www.fafsa.ed.gov.
 Many scholarships as well as other types of financial aid depend on this information, and you have the right to accept or decline any financial aid offered. - Look early.
 Start looking for scholarships a year before you anticipate needing and/or qualifying for them. - Apply for as many scholarships as you can possibly manage. - Be prepared to meet the deadlines for letters of recommendation, transcripts, essays, etc.